Visit our website for a quick explanation on the use of Bluetooth® in our device range and the applications that it enables

 The Continuous Tag Scanning parameters are more tuned towards logging when tags are found or lost, rather then whether they're present when a scan is executed.
 This option is currently only available on the G120 4G.

-RSSI Threshold - Tag Find: strength of signal to determine whether a tag is considered found
+- Strength of signal to determine whether a tag is considered found

-RSSI Threshold - Tag Lose: strength of signal to determine whether a tag is considered lost
+- Strength of signal to determine whether a tag is considered lost

 If you require a tag to be integrated into Telematics Guru or require a complex device integration, then contact your local Digital Matter representative.
 However if you simply want to test a device on OEM, or want to integrate a device onto a platform other than Telematics Guru, then you can integrate the tag using the device's system parameters.